Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Results and Discussion

-Here, we use the same filament configuration as in the default case, the only difference being that the spine sampling is reduced by a factor $5$.
+Here, we use the same filament configuration as in the fiducial case, the only difference being that the spine sampling is reduced by a factor $5$, keeping the sampling points equi-distant along the spine length.
 This spine is shown using blue dashed curves in Figure~\ref{fig:filament_illustration}.
-Note that in case of biased tracers, there might be a local clustering along the spine (especially in high curvature regions), which we have not accounted for here.
-The red markers in Figure~\ref{fig:ds_spine} show the profiles recovered for the sparsely sampled spine, as opposed to the blue ones for the default sampling.
+Note that in the case of biased tracers, there might be a local clustering along the spine (especially in high curvature regions), which we have not accounted for here.
+The red markers in Figure~\ref{fig:ds_spine} show the profiles recovered for the sparsely sampled spine, as opposed to the blue ones for the fiducial sampling.
 It is seen that the density in the inner regions is underestimated, and so is the mean radial infall.
 The radial dispersion profile is smoothed out.
-Also, both the density and tangential velocity dispersion are over-estimated in regions of high curvature.
+Also, both the density and tangential velocity dispersion estimates deviate strongly from the expectation in regions of high curvature.
 This is because although all the points sampling the spine lie exactly on top of the correct spine, the segments joining them deviate from the spine.
 This will be more prominent when the separation between the points is not much smaller than $R_\kappa$ at that point.
-Thus, the inferred radial distance as well as radial direction of a region from the filament spine will have errors.
-Therefore, the regions which are considered for calculating the density very close to the spine will actually have contributions from outer regions of the filament, reducing the inferred density.
-Also, the radial vectors which are to be added while calculating velocity statistics will in reality have tangential components as well, thus smoothing out the statistics.
+Thus, the inferred radial distance as well as the radial direction of a region from the filament spine will have errors.
+Therefore, the regions that are considered for calculating the density very close to the spine will actually have contributions from outer regions of the filament, reducing the inferred density.
+Also, the radial vectors that are to be added while calculating velocity statistics will in reality have tangential components as well, thus smoothing out the statistics.